 7.5.
 Irish Creek Boat Ramp and the Standard Route trailhead.

 9.0: Cottonwood Creek Road, FS-377 Junction.
 Turn left.
 This road’s condition varies from year to year.
 In 2019 it was in good condition with only a few rough spots.
 High Clearance recommended.

 15.0 Cottonwood Creek/South Fork Thorn Creek Pass, elevation 4,848.
 Park here for the North Face Route.

 Standard Route: Southeast Ridge (Class 2)

 The route starts on the northwest side of Arrowrock Reservoir.
 Park just north of the Irish Creek Boat Ramp.
 This route was originally a motorcycle track but is now designated for foot traffic only.
-The track can be viewed from this spot that climbs up the steep slopes to the west.
+The track can be viewed from this spot as it climbs up the steep slopes to the west.
 Follow this track upwards and to the northeast toward Point 5402.

-The route follows a fire break until just south of Point 6137.
+The route now follows an overgrown fire break until just south of Point 6137.
 Traverse around Point 6137 and then continue north along the ridge that leads to Mount Heinen.
 This is a long, strenuous route.
 Take lots of water.
 Since I first climbed this route in 2000 a use trail has been beat in for nearly the entire distance.
 The route is roughly 10.0 miles with 3,500 feet of gain round trip.